 Pip has several years’ experience coordinating Mayvin’s large scale multi-strand programmes as well as smaller workshops, coaching and events.
 As Mayvin’s client manager, she worked with John Lewis Partnership, NSPCC and Guys and St Thomas’s Hospital NHS Foundation Trust.
 She also coordinated Mayvin’s accredited programmes for the UK Civil Service and Surrey County Council.

-Pip has a first class degree in English Literature from the University of Sussex.
-In addition to her role at Mayvin, she works as a freelance copywriter and online content editor.
+Pip has a first-class degree in English Literature from the University of Sussex.
+In addition to her role at Mayvin, she works as a freelance content writer, copy-editor and proofreader.

 She is an advocate of arts, culture and learning.
 Her previous roles include working for Arts Council England as well as at Charleston, a museum and literature festival.
 More recently, Pip was co-director of House of Cultural Curiosity CIC.
 She co-produced events for the British Science Festival, Hastings Youth Council and the Women’s Vote Centenary Grant Fund.